Tabish-99/SAR-project/README.md

 # SAR-project
-### Dataset Format:
+## Procedure
-  * Image size: 512x512
+ * Images should be inside folders named according to their classes(land, l_w or water)
-  * Images are inside folder named according to its class(land, l_w or water)
+ * Run make_classifier_csv.py.
+This will create file classifier.csv
-  * Dataset can have multiple sets of images but should satisfy above condition
+ * Train classifier model inside Classification.ipynb notebook